Characteristics of extra virgin olive oil

 Properties of extra virgin olive oil

-The consumption of extra virgin olive oil against other vegetal oils is recommended because of its superior composition and the production method.
+The consumption of extra virgin olive oil against other vegetable oils is recommended because of its superior composition and the production method.

 – Because of its oleic acid content and distribution it is considered the optimal oil for consumption and nutrition.